Daxin County

 Daxin County (大新县 (大新縣, Dàxīn Xiàn), Zhuang: Dasinh Yen) is a county in the west of Guangxi Zhuang Autonomous Region, China.
 It is under the administration of Chongzuo city.

 The southwest border of Daxin County is along Cao Bằng Province, Vietnam.
 The legal description is mainly determined for a part of its length by the midline of the watercourse along the Guichun River and its Detian Falls.

+Administrative divisions

+Daxin County is divided into 5 towns and 9 townships: